Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 Includes No.3, No.4, HL, No.7, and No.8.
 These are produced later through grinding, polishing, and buffing operations.

-The key quantitative parameter used alongside finish designation is Ra (surface roughness), measured in micrometers (µm).
+The key quantitative parameter used alongside finish designation is Ra, or surface roughness, measured in micrometers (µm).
 Ra describes the average deviation between surface peaks and valleys and is critical when specifying stainless steel for engineering, hygiene, and corrosion-sensitive applications.

 Stainless Steel Surface Finish Types and Ra Values